 Ryan, T. (2019).
 This Black Body Is Not Yours for the Taking.
 In # MeToo and the Politics of Social Change (pp. 117-132).
 Palgrave Macmillan, Cham.

-McCallum, K., Caffery, J. & Ryan, T. (forthcoming).
+McCallum, K., Caffery, J. & Ryan, T. (2020).
 MySchool, metrics and data justice in Indigenous education.
 Deficit Discourse in Indigenous Education

 Ryan, T. (2020).
 No Data Recorded: How statistical data and the deficit in metrics intersects with the Indigenous Researcher.
 Journal of Australian Studies.